 If your website has a worldwide audience, and you want to provide user experience for those customers who are using your website outside from the country the server is located, probably you should consider using a cloud hosting service.
 Uploading your website to the cloud, you basically cluster the files over a network of servers, all over the world, and when a user access your site, will connect to the nearest server to its location.
 So this way, your site will run much faster for foreign users as well.
 Do consider that cloud hosting is not for storing sensitive information, so probably you don’t want to store your customer’s personal data in the cloud.

 As I mentioned above, when you purchase a hosting account that already has some sort of control panel or operation system installed, it is a managed hosting.
 So if you are purchasing a shared or vps account with cPanel, you are buying managed hosting.
 Do you need it?
 In my opinion, it is easier and faster to work with managed hosting account and you get the extra support that you may need.

 If you are ready to start with your first website, here is a quick and easy way to choose a domain, sign up for a hosting account and publish your website in just couple of clicks:

-- Insert your billing and payment information and purchase your hosting account
+- Provide your billing and payment information and purchase the hosting plan

 - Wait for the confirmation email and sign-in to your hosting account

 As you can see, it is very simple to make your own website and have a professional email address.
-The above mentioned tutorial will give you more details on how to build a website using iPage’s site builder.
-Ipage is a great hosting provider to get started with quickly, however if you are looking for a more advanced and feature full hosting plan, you should take a look to our hosting reviews section.
+The above mentioned tutorial will give you more details on how to build a website using BlueHost and WordPress.
+BlueHost is a great hosting provider to get started with quickly, however if you are looking for a more advanced and feature full hosting plan, you should take a look to our hosting reviews section.